Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

-When the approach described above is found to be ill-conditioned, the likelihood function in Eq.~\eqref{eq:likelihood_unfolding} can be extended by adding to $\chisq=-2\ln L$ a so-called regularisation term, such as~\cite{Schmitt:2012kp,Schmitt:2016orm} \begin{linenomath} \end{linenomath} where the quantity \distb is set to the expected \distgen as estimated in the simulation, and the matrix $D$ is the discrete second-order derivative operator.
+where the quantity \distb is set to the expected \distgen as estimated in the simulation, and the matrix $D$ is the discrete second-order derivative operator.
 In this way, the regularisation term penalises solutions whose curvatures deviate from the expectation.
 The regularisation strength is controlled by the parameter $\tau$, which is then optimised, \eg by minimising the average global correlation coefficient or using the so-called L-curve scan~\cite{Schmitt:2012kp,Schmitt:2016orm}.
 While such an approach prefers solutions that do not suffer from large oscillations, the obtained solution can be biased towards the simulation.
 Analyses making use of this approach therefore perform dedicated tests in order to verify that biases from regularisation are covered by the measurement uncertainties.

 The unfolding procedure, especially in the presence of large off-diagonal components in the response matrix, can introduce large statistical correlations among the bins of the unfolded distribution.
 To take this into account, the statistical uncertainties in \distdetpr and the systematic uncertainties in $R$ are propagated to the final result in order to obtain the full covariance matrix of the measured \distgenpr.
 Whenever a \chisq is calculated between unfolded distributions and a theoretical prediction, \eg for a fit extracting \mt, the full covariance matrix with all bin-to-bin correlations is utilised.